frostjohnAL/Azure-AD-B2C/README.md

 Arkose Labs Enforcement Challenge Sign in form on Azure B2C

-For details on Arkose Labs visit https://www.arkoselabs.com/
+For details on Arkose Labs visit https://www.arkoselabs.com/ Note to get your development and production environments with yor public and private key reach out to the Arkose Labs team

 ## Live sample